Codeinwp/otter-blocks/readme.md

 #### Button Group Gutenberg Block [FREE]

-Create multiple buttons quick and easily and show them vertically or horizontally based on the device the page is being viewed on.
+Create multiple buttons quickly and easily and show them vertically or horizontally based on the device the page is being viewed on.
 [Check live demo](https://demo.themeisle.com/otter-blocks/button-group/)

 #### Slider Gutenberg Block [FREE]